 How Does an African American Hair Transplant Work?

 The procedure starts with a consultation and hairline design.
 The surgeon identifies a donor area and prepares it for extraction.
-Using a skin-sensitive punch tool, curved follicles are carefully removed to avoid transection.
+Using a skin-responsive punch tool, curved follicles are carefully removed to avoid transection.
 Grafts are then sorted and implanted one by one at angles that support natural curl direction.
 The entire process takes one day, and full results develop over 9 to 12 months.
 Afro hair transplants require precision because of the curl geometry and follicle angle.

 How Long Does an Afro Hair Transplant Last?